littlephillips/phase-3-sql-sqlite-data-types/README.md

-# SQL Column Data Types
+# SQLite Data Types

+## Learning Goals

+- Describe data typing and how it allows for operations to be performed with predictable results.
+- List four different types of data you can store in a SQLite database.
+- Define three specific SQLite database types: Text, Integer, and Real.

-## Overview
+## Introduction

 In this lesson, we'll cover the importance of specifying datatypes, and the different types of data you can store in a SQLite database.

-## Objectives

-1. Describe data typing and how it allows for operations to be performed with predictable results.
-2. List four different types of data you can store in a SQLite database.
-3. Define three specific SQLite database types: Text, Integer, and Real.

 ## Why Do Data Types Matter?